K-Pat/Recipes-Ratings-Analysis/README.md

 The poor performance for desserts is likely due to the high variability in dessert calorie content (as seen in the EDA, desserts have a standard deviation of 819.54 calories) and the fact that desserts can range from simple fruit-based recipes (low calories) to rich, complex baked goods (very high calories).
 The model struggles to capture this wide variability using the available features.

-Additionally, the model shows systematic bias for lunch recipes, under-predicting their mean calories by 16.11%.
-This suggests that lunch recipes may have characteristics that the model does not adequately capture.

-These findings indicate that while the model provides reasonable predictions on average, it has fairness issues that should be addressed, particularly for dessert recipes.
-Future improvements could include adding more dessert-specific features or using category-specific models.
+These findings indicate that while the model provides reasonable predictions on average, it has fairness issues, particularly for dessert recipes.
+However with the data given and available to be used, without using specific DPV values (as those would not be available at the time before preperation of the recipes) The model performs well in accuracy so it has a low bias but high variance due to the nature of the data with some desserts being fruit based for example vs others being vert high in fat and calories.

 <!-- #endregion -->